 The following guidelines apply to the service of alcohol at student events:

-- Student organization sponsored functions/events with alcohol may only be held in facilities licensed for alcohol service.
+- Student Organization sponsored functions/events may only serve alcohol in facilities or locations licensed for alcohol beverage service.

 - The license holder assumes all responsibility for serving alcohol, including checking proper age identification, and may not delegate this responsibility to the event sponsor.